 In 1973 Phillips began his solo career.
 Lowell George, the leader of Little Feat, called him "the most amazing guitarist I've ever seen," and Phillips frequently sat in with the band.
 In 1975, he released his first album, Lost at Sea.
 Recorded at home and self-released, it predated, as well as influenced, the entire do-it-yourself movement that overtook rock music several years later.
 It was championed by influential British DJ John Peel, who played it regularly on the BBC, and London's leading music magazine, Melody Maker, held a reader's poll, where it came in 2nd.
 That was followed by a call from famed entrepreneur Richard Branson, who was then head of Virgin Records.
 They signed Phillips and brought him overseas to tour extensively, including a concert at London's famed Rainbow Theater.

 In the years since, Phillips has toured and recorded regularly.
-He's also collaborated with artists as diverse as Bob Weir of the Grateful Dead, and Pete Buck of REM.
+He's also collaborated with artists as diverse as Bob Weir of the Grateful Dead, Pete Buck of REM, and Cindy Wilson of the B-52's.
 Phillips' 1988 recording with Henry Kaiser received San Francisco's coveted Bammy award and NPR has played his music regularly on All Things Considered for the past 15 years.

 The one constant throughout his career has been that his music has remained as unique as it is acclaimed.
 From Relix, "Phillips is a guitarist with flair and imagination and seemingly limitless technical ability.
 He comes up with a sound that defies categorization.
 His music is melodic, it's tough, it's uplifting, it's inventive and highly recommended," and from Guitar Player, "A supremely musical player, Phillips has something few musicians attain: a voice of his own."